SteKoe/ocl.js/README.md

 The Object Constraint Language (OCL) is a language for describing rules that apply to MOF conform modelling languages like UML.
 The OCL is a text based language that provides constraint and object query expressions that cannot be expressed by a meta modelling language.

+## Example Page
+To illustrate the usage of this library, an example web page has been set up [here](http://ocl.stekoe.de/).

 ## Supported concepts
 This package does not fully conform to the OCL definition by OMG and implements a subset of the given concepts.